President Trump’s recent tweet claiming President Obama tapped his phone has caused many to ask, is the government be spying on me?

 Somebody Else Might Be Listening

 Even if your call isn’t picked-up over the air, hackers, governments and other bad guys could still tap your conversation using malware.
 Malicious software can allow the bad guys to not only listen to your calls, but essentially look over your shoulder.
 Some malware will allow a hacker to see and hear everything you do on your phone.
 They can log everything you type, including your passwords, and even turn your phone into a remote listening post, transmitting audio and video back to a bad hombre on the other end.
-If your phone is compromised at the source, encrypting your communications with apps like Signal won’t do much good.

 To be safe, you can use an app like Signal that encrypts calls and texts.
 So, long as your phone itself isn’t compromised, anyone who intercepts your call will get only gibberish.
 If you’re careful, you can make it far less likely your phone is hijacked.